taicbui/clothes-store-reactjs/README.md

-## In phase 5, we optimize our code with React suspense & lazy (dynamic import)
+## In phase 6, we test our code with Jest and Enzyme